In Which We Serve: Pre-production roles

-Coward was determined to portray Captain Kinross in the film, despite the studio's concern that his public "dressing gown and cigarette-holder" persona might make it difficult for audiences to accept him in the role of a tough navy man.
+Coward was determined to portray Captain Kinross in the film despite the studio's concern that his public "dressing gown and cigarette-holder" persona might make it difficult for audiences to accept him in the role of a tough navy man.
 Havelock-Allan supported him, although he later called his performance "always interesting, if not quite convincing."
 Coward also needed to convince the censors that the sinking of the ship was a crucial scene and not the threat to public morale they perceived it to be.

 Coward had experience directing plays, but he was a novice when it came to films, and he knew he needed to surround himself with professionals if the project was to succeed.
-He had seen and admired Ronald Neame's work, and he hired him as cinematographer and chief lighting technician.
-The Italian film director Filippo Del Giudice was released to work on the film at Coward's insistence.
+He had seen and admired Ronald Neame's work and he hired him as cinematographer and chief lighting technician.
+The Italian film director Filippo Del Giudice was released from his internment as an enemy alien to work on the film at Coward's insistence.
 MI5 supplied Ann Elwell as his secretary.
 She was translating for him as he took on the role of art director and she also did some scriptwriting.
 Coward could handle the direction of the actors but would be at a loss with the action scenes, so he asked David Lean to supervise the filming of those.
 In Which We Serve proved to be the first of several films on which the two would collaborate.

 Filming

 Shooting began at Denham Studios on 5 February 1942.
-From the start Coward was happy to let production crew members take charge in their individual areas of expertise, while he concentrated on directing the actors and creating his own portrayal of Kinross.
-But he soon became bored with the mechanics of filmmaking and after six weeks he came to the studio only when scenes in which he appeared were being filmed.
-At one point he invited the royal family to the set and newsreel footage of their visit proved to be good publicity for the film.
+From the start, Coward was happy to let production crew members take charge in their areas of expertise while he concentrated on directing the actors and creating his own portrayal of Kinross.
+However, he soon became bored with the mechanics of filmmaking and after six weeks he came to the studio only when scenes in which he appeared were being filmed.
+At one point, he invited the royal family to the set and newsreel footage of their visit proved to be good publicity for the film.

 During the filming, the character of Albert Fosdike, "Shorty" Blake's brother-in-law, was recast after actor William Hartnell turned up late for his first day of shooting.
 Coward berated Hartnell in front of cast and crew for his unprofessionalism.
 He then made him personally apologise to everyone before sacking him.
-Michael Anderson, the film's first-assistant director took over the part (credited as "Mickey Anderson").
+Michael Anderson, the film's first-assistant director, took over the part (credited as "Mickey Anderson").

 Coward was anxious that it succeed, not only because it was his first film project, but because he felt it was his contribution to the war effort and he wanted it to be perceived as such by the public.
 The première was a gala event held as a benefit for several naval charities and Coward was pleased to see a large presence of military personnel.

 Richard Attenborough appeared as a sailor deserting his post under fire.
 His name and character were omitted from the original release-print credits but were subsequently added.